 - Use only the Type of gas approved for this furnace.
-See rating plate for approved gas type. - Gas input must not exceed the rated input shown on the rating plate.
-Overfiring will result in failure of heat exchanger and cause dangerous operation. - Do not allow minimum supply pressure to vary downward.
+See rating plate for approved gas type. - This furnace is equipped for use with natural gas.
+A natural gas-to-propane gas conversion kit (part number 1011747) is supplied with this furnace in case natural gas is not available and propane gas is available.
+If the furnace is to be converted for use with propane gas, read and follow the gas conversion instructions below before proceeding with the furnace installation. - Gas input must not exceed the rated input shown on the rating plate.
+Overfiring will result in failure of heat exchanger and cause dangerous operation. - Do NOT allow minimum supply pressure to vary downward.
 Doing so will decrease input to furnace.
 Refer to Table 3 for gas supply.
 Refer to Table 5 or Table 6 for manifold pressures.

 Table 3 Gas Pressures

-Gas Type Supp oly Pressure
+Gas Type Supply Pressure

 Rec ommended Max.
 Min.

-Natural 7" 14" 4.5"
+Natural 7'' 14'' 4.5''

-Propane 11" 14" 11"
+Propane 11'' 14'' 11''